-As part of the recommendations of the CEAO to the Ministers, the EAO developed a draft Certificate.
+As part of the recommendations of the CEAO to the Ministers, the EAO proposes a Certificate.
 This Certificate, if issued, would allow Cariboo Gold to proceed to permitting and other authorizations.
 The Certificate sets out legally binding requirements (or, conditions) to which the Holder must adhere throughout the life of Cariboo Gold.
-These conditions describe 'how' a project must be implemented.
-Some of the conditions are procedural requirements common to all certified projects; others are project-specific and intended to prevent or reduce adverse effects.
+These conditions describe 'how' a project must be constructed, operated, and decommissioned.
+Some of the proposed conditions are procedural requirements common to all certified projects; others are project-specific and intended to prevent or reduce adverse effects identified during the environmental assessment process.
 A description of how conditions are developed is available in the EAO's Certificate Policy.